peterkhayes/functional-matrix/README.md

   matrix.add(4).add(otherMatrix).times(anotherMatrix).mod(2).determinant()

+  matrix.slice(0, 0, 2, 2) // like array slice, but with startRow, startCol, endRow, endCol

   matrix.transpose() // like most methods, returns a copy. matrix.pushRow([1, 2, 3]).pushCol([4, 5, 6]).shiftRow() // except these, for parity with standard array methods.
 ```